Pranjal-Jayaswal/Bracket/README.md

 /views - used by ejs(templating engine) for server side rendering.

+---
+## Middlewares Used

+connect-flash , crypto , express-session ,
+mongoose , multer, passport , passport-google-oauth , passport-jwt ,
+socket.io etc.

+---

+***Installation***

+> You just need to install dependencies:
+> "npm install"
+> and then run
+> "npm start" command on your console.

+Open http://localhost:3000 with your browser to see the result.

 Feel free to use and contribute! :)

-Installation
-You just need to install dependencies:

-npm install
-And start the program

-npm start

-Open http://localhost:3000 with your browser to see the result.